How To Image FreeBSD Systems Using ``tbku``

 the machine where the image was taken.
 You should therefore

-always build an image with a system that has the option to boot
+always build an image with a system that have a GENERIC kernel

-a GENERIC kernel.
-This kernel is likely to boot on almost all
+boot option.
+This kernel is likely to boot on almost all but

 Hardware differences show up in a number of places: